asisto-io/stepifi/README.md

 ## License

-MIT License — free for personal and commercial use.
+Non-Commercial License — Free for personal, educational, and non-commercial use only

 See [LICENSE](LICENSE) file for details.